2026 Hourly Wage Inflation Calculator Table

 How Is Wage Adjusted for Inflation Calculated?

-It’s complicated.
-The easiest way to calculate a wage adjusted for inflation is to use an online wage inflation calculator.
+It’s complex.
+The simplest way to calculate a wage adjusted for inflation is to use an online wage inflation calculator.

 How Inflation Impacts You

-There’s some confusion surrounding whether inflation is good or bad.
-Some inflation is normal, and shows that the economy is growing.
-But for consumers it feels like a bad thing.
-It can be especially worrisome for borrowers with variable-rate-interest debt like student loan debt.
+There’s some confusion around whether inflation is good or bad.
+Some inflation is normal and shows that the economy is growing.
+But for consumers, it feels like a bad thing.
+It can be especially worrisome for borrowers with variable-rate-interest debt, such as student loan debt.

 Let’s look at a few different metrics that reveal how consumers may feel the impact of inflation.